 Habitat: They can be found in a variety of habitats, including forests, grasslands, and suburban areas.
 These hedgehogs are often observed near water sources.

-Behavior: Northern white-breasted hedgehogs exhibit similar behaviors to European hedgehogs, being nocturnal foragers and solitary in nature.
+Behaviour: Northern white-breasted hedgehogs exhibit similar behaviours to European hedgehogs, being nocturnal foragers and solitary in nature.

 Daurian Hedgehog (Mesechinus dauuricus)

-Found in parts of Russia and Asia, the Daurian hedgehog is characterized by its spiky appearance and adapted features for its unique habitat.
+Found in parts of Russia and Asia, the Daurian hedgehog is characterised by its spiky appearance and adapted features for its unique habitat.

 Description: Daurian hedgehogs are relatively small, measuring around 20 cm in length.
 They have long spines and a notable tail, which can be useful in their specific habitat.

 Habitat: These hedgehogs are well-suited to semi-desert and arid regions, often found in sandy or rocky landscapes.
-They have specialized adaptations to endure these harsh conditions.
+They have specialised adaptations to endure these harsh conditions.

 Indian Hedgehog (Paraechinus micropus)